-Whether it’s finding that new home where the kids have acres to run around in, or are downsizing for a green and tranquil retirement, many of us dream of moving to the countryside and owning our own rural retreat someday.
+Whether it’s finding that new home where the kids have acres to run around in, or downsizing for a green and tranquil retirement, many of us dream of moving to the countryside and owning our own rural retreat someday.

-But if you’re serious about making that dream a reality, it’s important to keep your feet on the ground.
+If you’re serious about making that dream a reality, it’s important to keep your feet on the ground.
 While almost anyone should be able to make countryside life work for them, there are some questions you need to ask yourself before you make the leap.
 Life in the city and life in the countryside provide very different environments and challenges, and you should reflect on these before committing to anything.

 Below, we’ve listed seven of the more important factors you’ll want to consider.